dumre00/dumre00/README.md

 # 💫Namaste
-- I’m @dumre00,<br>- 👀 I’m interested in cybersecurity, data analysis and software development.<br>- 🌱 I’m currently learning software development, SQL & JavaScript...<br>- 💞️ I’m looking to collaborate on any interesting projects related to IT.<br>- 📫 How to reach me:  gokarnadumre@gmail.com.
+- I’m @dumre00,<br>- 👀 I’m interested in cybersecurity, data analysis, cloud and software development.<br>- 🌱 I’m currently learning software development, SQL & JavaScript...<br>- 💞️ I’m looking to collaborate on any interesting projects related to IT.<br>- 📫 How to reach me:  gokarnadumre@gmail.com.

 ## 🌐 Socials: